 The Committee members possess diversified industry experience and the Chairman has appropriate professional qualifications and experience in accounting matters.
 The Committee meets four times each year, together with senior management and auditors, both internal and external.
-The attendance rate of the members for the four meetings held in 2005 was 100%.

-During 2005, the Audit Committee considered the external auditors' projected audit fees; discussed with the external auditors their independence and the nature and scope of the audit; reviewed the interim and
+During 2006, the Audit Committee considered the external auditors' projected audit fees; discussed with the external auditors their independence and the nature and scope of the audit; reviewed the interim and annual financial statements, particularly judgmental areas, before submission to the Board; reviewed the internal audit programme, findings and management's response; reviewed the Group's adherence to the Code Provisions in the Code of Corporate Governance Practices.
+As a result, they recommended the Board to adopt the interim and annual report for 2006.